Basketball Defense – Notes or Rick Torbett's Dynamic DefenseBy Dr. James Gels, from the Coach’s Clipboard Basketball Playbook

 Also discussed is the ideal body position for quick defensive movement (knees bent, feet wide, feet parallel, knees parallel, with a "neutral pelvic tilt", and a tight core).
 The proper foot strike (balls of feet) is important.

 A discussion and demonstration of good defensive close-outs comes next (acceleration, deceleration, lower the hips, short choppy steps, maintaining a tight core, and reverse momentum of the upper body).
-Many more video drills are shown of close-out drills and other speed, agility and quickness drills.
+Many more video drills are shown of Defensive Close-Outs and Drills and other speed, agility and quickness drills.

 If your man is stronger and pushes or forces you inside the war zone, then use the standard block-out technique used in the war zone.
 If your man releases away from the basket to half-court as a "safety", go to the closest elbow and rebound from there.
 Often the 3-point shot results in a long rebound to either elbow.